Throughout the Studio Tour, our helpful and friendly staff will be on hand to assist you, ensuring that you have the

 While manual and electric wheelchairs are welcome inside the Studio Tour, we do require advance notice if you are visiting with three or more wheelchairs in your group.
-This is in order for us to manage seating restrictions in the cinema at the beginning of your visit.
+This is in order for us to manage seating restrictions in the cinema at the beginning of the Studio Tour.
 Due to the layout of the attraction, this also means that only a certain number of wheelchair users can enter the latter part of the tour at any given time.
-Our Visitor Services Team are happy to discuss this and other accessibility concerns with you prior to booking, so please do make them aware of your specific needs.
+Our Visitor Services team are happy to discuss this and other accessibility concerns with you prior to booking, so please do make them aware of your specific needs.

 The majority of the Studio Tour is suitable for wheelchairs but some areas can be difficult to navigate, this includes Diagon Alley’s cobbled street, the Great Hall’s slate floor, the Forbidden Forest’s spongy surface, and Privet Drive’s narrow doorway.
-The Hogwarts bridge can only be accessed via a short staircase and alternative access cannot be provided because the bridge, as an original set piece, has an uneven surface which is unsuitable for wheelchair users.
 The Knight Bus also has a short boarding platform which cannot be accessed by wheelchairs.
+The Hogwarts Express™ can be accessed via a short staircase and alternative access cannot be provided as it is an original set piece with a narrow corridor which is unsuitable for wheelchair users.
+However, a viewing carriage can be found at the end of the Hogwarts Express.